-Several previous studies have analyzed single bones and specific joint surfaces with the aim of inferring the functional capabilities that set apart hominins from non-human primates (e.g., Tocheri et al. 2003; Tocheri et al. 2005; Marzke et al. 2010; Kivell 2011).
-However, with some exceptions (Williams 2010; Peña 2018; Bardo et al. 2020), there are almost no studies analyzing whether the numerous shape variations in wrist bones are associated or independent with respect to each other.
+Several previous studies have analyzed single bones and specific joint surfaces with the aim of inferring the functional capabilities that set apart hominins from non-human primates (e.g., Tocheri et al., 2003, 2005; Marzke et al., 2010; Kivell, 2011).
+However, with some exceptions (Williams, 2010; Peña, 2018), there are almost no studies analyzing whether the numerous shape variations in wrist bones are associated or independent with respect to each other.
 Peña (2018) proposes that the level of integration of the wrist is higher in some primate genera (i.e., Pongo) than others, suggesting that specific covariation patterns may be shaping the evolution of this structure in primates.
-For humans, previous studies indicate that the morphological integration of autopods is lower than in quadrupeds, making the human hand more evolvable (Rolian 2009; Rolian et al. 2010; Young et al. 2010).
-In particular, the covariance structure observed between the shape and orientation in the facets present on the trapezium and the first metacarpal suggest they are biomechanically adventageous for the habitual use of forceful precision grips (Bardo et al. 2020).
+For humans, previous studies indicate that the morphological integration of autopods is lower than in quadrupeds, making the human hand more evolvable (Rolian, 2009; Rolian et al., 2010; Young et al., 2010).
 However, Williams (2010) indicates that the patterns of integration of the capitate and third metacarpal are more similar between humans and gorillas than between gorillas and chimpanzees, and that knuckle-walkers are not characterized by highly integrated morphologies.

 The mutual relationships between bony elements of a single structure are best studied within the framework of modularity as they allow us to know how flexible the evolution of this anatomical region is under differing functional demands.
-If all carpals behave as a single entity that is tightly integrated by strong interactions, they should comprise a module (Klingenberg 2008; Esteve-Altava 2017), thus causing wrist bones to covary strongly.
+If all carpals behave as a single entity that is tightly integrated by strong interactions, they should comprise a module (Klingenberg, 2008; Esteve-Altava, 2017), thus causing wrist bones to covary strongly.
 Conversely, if more than one module is present in the wrist, this should cause carpals in different modules to vary independently.
 It is currently unknown how many modules there are in the primate wrist, and how strong the modular signal is.

-Our analysis intends to address the question of how independent the variation within the wrist is by analyzing the modularity pattern of four carpals in extant hominines (i.e., the capitate, trapezium, lunate, and scaphoid).
+Our analysis intends to address the question of how independent the variation within the wrist is by analyzing the modularity pattern of four carpals in extant hominids (i.e., the capitate, trapezium, lunate, and scaphoid).
 As far as we know, this is the first time that the covariation structure for these bones has been reported for modern humans (Homo sapiens), chimpanzees (Pan troglodytes), and gorillas (Gorilla gorilla and Gorilla beringei).
-3D models and geometric morphometrics were used for this purpose, and modularity was investigated through the testing procedure proposed by Adams and Collyer (2019), known as the covariance ratio effect sizes (Z{CR} and \hat{Z}{12}).
-We tested 15 different modular hypotheses combining all possible partitions of the wrist bones and selected the one that best describes the covariation structure in hominines as a whole, and in humans, chimpanzees, and gorillas in particular.
-In doing so, we try to answer two main questions: a) what is the modularity pattern of these four bones in living hominines? and b) is the observed covariation pattern shared across the analyzed taxa?
-We hypothesize that humans exhibit a pattern of covariation that distinguishes them from African apes, based on previous studies suggesting that manipulation has driven the evolution of the wrist in humans (e.g., Williams et al. 2010; Key & Dunmore 2015; Skinner et al. 2015), while in apes its better adapted for locomotion (e.g., Richmond & Strait 2000; Püschel et al. 2020).
+3D models and geometric morphometrics were used for this purpose, and modularity was investigated through the testing procedure proposed by Adams and Collyer (2019), known as the covariance ratio effect sizes ( $Z{CR}$ and $\hat{Z}12$ ).
+We tested 15 different modular hypotheses combining all possible partitions of the wrist bones and selected the one that best describes the covariation structure in hominids as a whole, and in humans, chimpanzees, and gorillas in particular.
+In doing so, we try to answer two main questions: a) what is the modularity pattern of these four bones in living hominids? and b) is the observed covariation pattern shared across the analyzed taxa?
+We hypothesize that humans exhibit a pattern of covariation has driven the evolution of the wrist in humans (e.g., Williams et al., 2010; Key and Dunmore, 2015; Skinner et al., 2015), while in apes its better adapted for locomotion (e.g., Richmond and Strait, 2000; Püschel et al., 2020).